xDaryamo/puccini/scripts/README.md

 [test](test)
 ------------

-This runs `build` and then runs some tests using Go's built-in testing tool.
+This runs `build` and then some tests using Go's built-in testing tool.

 [release](release)
 ------------------

-This script installs and runs the amazing [GoReleaser](https://goreleaser.com/) tool in order to cross-compile and create installation packages for Linux, Windows, and MacOS.
-It relies on the [.goreleaser.yml](../.goreleaser.yml) file for its configuration.
+This script installs and runs the amazing [GoReleaser](https://goreleaser.com/) tool in order to cross-compile Puccini, create installation packages for Linux, Windows, and MacOS, and publish them to [GitHub](https://github.com/tliron/puccini/releases).
+It uses the [.goreleaser.yml](../.goreleaser.yml) file for its configuration.

+Run it with the "-t" switch to do a test release, which will create local distributions (under `dist/release/`) without publishing them to GitHub.